Trust

 We are not a government agency, DMV, vehicle history report provider, insurer, lender, dealer, or Consumer Reporting Agency.

-We do not identify vehicle owners, provide owner lookup, or access non-public registration records.
+We do not identify vehicle owners or access non-public registration records.
 We do not access NMVTIS or DMV databases directly, and we do not sell history reports.

-- Vehicle Plainly does not identify vehicle owners or provide owner lookup.
+- Vehicle Plainly does not identify vehicle owners or provide owner-identification services.

 - Vehicle Plainly does not provide non-public registration access.